 Menno Hospital has a legacy of compassionate care from its beginning in 1960.
 Our vision is to be a global leader in geriatric services by providing quality care and quality of life in a compassionate Christian environment.
 Our mission is to provide homes and services that express our commitment to excellent care and enable residents to live with hope and dignity.

-We accomplish our mission through dedicated and compassionate staff, inter-disciplinary teams, vibrant volunteers, engagement with residents and family, visionary leadership, exceptional events, supportive pastoral care and our Life Enrichment Program.
+We accomplish our mission through dedicated and compassionate staff, interdisciplinary teams, vibrant volunteers, engagement with residents and family, visionary leadership, exceptional events, supportive pastoral care and our Life Enrichment Program.

-Menno Hospital has 151 publicly subsidized long term care beds consisting of 59 single occupancy, 43 double occupancy and two multiple occupancy rooms.
+Menno Hospital has 151 publicly subsidized long-term care beds consisting of 59 single occupancy, 43 double occupancy and two multiple occupancy rooms.

-|Room features and personalization||Basics include an electric bed, a bedside table and dresser and all required linens.
+|Room features||Basics include an electric bed, a bedside table and dresser and all required linens.
 Each room has a closet, toilet and sink.

 |Accessibility||Menno Hospital is completely wheelchair accessible.
 Basic wheelchairs are provided free of charge.
 Residents requiring custom-fit wheelchairs/walkers must purchase separately.|

-|Security||Lighted grounds, lighted parking lot, controlled access on all exterior doors, voice call bells at beside and bathrooms, “wandering” alert system, exterior video surveillance, night security, full fire detection and suppression system throughout the building, secure courtyard, and lovely fountains.|
+|Security||Lighted grounds, lighted parking lot, controlled access on all exterior doors, voice call bells at beside and bathrooms, “wandering” alert system, exterior video surveillance, night security, full fire detection and suppression system throughout the building, secure courtyard and lovely fountains.|

-|Smoking||Smoking is not permitted in the building, however a covered, outdoor space is provided for residents’ use.|
+|Smoking||This is a non-smoking care community, however a covered outdoor space is provided for resident’s use.|

-|Parking and transportation||Easy accessibility through the public transit bus system and Handydart; taxi service.
+|Parking and transportation||Easy accessibility through the public transit bus system and HandyDart; taxi service.
 A free family parking pass is provided to each resident upon arrival for visitors to use.
 Additional parking is available for an hourly rate.|

-|Social and recreation programs||Social, recreation, leisure and activity programs are provided seven days a week.
+|Social and recreation programs||Social, recreation, leisure and activity programs are provided seven-days-a-week.
 Residents enjoy many opportunities including: outings, music, events, chapel services and an annual classic car show.
 The annual Butterfly Release, Remembrance Day service and Grandparent’s Day Fair are highlights.
 Concert in Care is a monthly concert provided by professional musicians.
-Recreation includes Java music therapy, walking program, two Duet bikes and regular bus trips.|
+Recreation includes Java music therapy, walking program, two duet bikes and regular bus trips.|

-|Spiritual program||Since 1960, Menno Hospital has been operated by the Mennonite Benevolent Society, a Christian organization that values peace, service and compassionate care for others.
-Menno Hospital embraces diversity.
 We value: service, excellence, respect, values-driven, innovation, compassion and encouragement.
 Chaplains, spiritual support, interdenominational worship, chapel services and hymn sing are available for all who choose to take part.
 The Chapel seats 115 people and features a piano, media equipment and a stage.
-Our palliative care approach recognizes the physical, emotional and spiritual needs of each resident.
-The passing quilt provides a tangible gesture of care that honors a resident’s passing and helps loved ones in their time of mourning.|

 |Pets||Many community guests bring their pets for regular visits.
 Volunteer pet therapists visit on a regular basis, bringing dogs, miniature horses, reptiles, birds and cats.|

 |Additional services||A mobile dental team visits regularly (fee or service).
 An occupational therapist and a music therapist provide additional support along with library visits (no fee).